 SECURITY AND SOURCE OF PAYMENT . . .
-The Authority has entered into a Water System Services Contract as further amended by that certain Water System Services Amendatory Contract (collectively, the "Contract") with the City of Livingston (the "City") for the construction and improvements and extensions of a water supply and treatment system to serve the City (see the "System").
-The Bonds, and interest thereon, together with the Authority's outstanding Contract Revenue Bonds, Series 2010 (Livingston Regional Water Supply Project) [the "Series 2010 Bonds"], are payable solely from Net Revenues to be received by the Authority under the terms of the Contract, and the Authority has pledged these Net Revenues to the punctual payment of these obligations, when due.
+The Authority has entered into a Water System Services Contract, as amended by a Water System Services Amendatory Contract (collectively, the "Contract") with the City of Livingston (the "City") for the construction and improvements and extensions of a water supply and treatment system to serve the City (see "THE SYSTEM").
+The Bonds, together with the Refunded Bonds and the Authority's Contract Revenue Refunding Bonds, Series 2021 (Livingston Regional Water Supply Project) (the "Series 2021 Bonds"), are payable solely from Net Revenues to be received by the Authority under the terms of the Contract, and the Authority has pledged these Net Revenues to the punctual payment of these obligations, when due.

-Under the terms of the Contract, the City pays maintenance and operation expenses of the Project, including the amount necessary to pay debt service on any outstanding bonds.
+Under the terms of the Contract, the City pays maintenance and operation expenses of the Project, including the amount necessary to pay debt service on outstanding bonds issued for the System.
 The fiscal provisions of the Contract with the Authority are summarized in this Official Statement.
+See "SELECTED PROVISIONS OF THE CONTRACT" herein.

 RESERVE FUND REQUIREMENT . . .
 As additional security for the Bonds and any Parity Bonds there has been established a Reserve Fund.
 The Resolution provides that the Required Reserve for the Reserve Fund may be satisfied in whole or in part with cash, investments or one or more Reserve Fund Obligations (defined as qualifying credit facilities such as a bond insurance policy, a surety bond or a letter or line of credit).
-The Required Reserve is defined as an amount equal to the lesser of (i) the average annual principal and interest requirements on the Bonds or Parity Bonds or (ii) the amount determined by the Internal Revenue Code of 1986, as amended, and the regulations thereunder, as of the date of issuance of any hereafter issued Bonds or Parity Bonds issued with the intent that interest thereon will be excludable from the gross income of the registered owners thereof for federal income tax purposes, to be a reasonably required reserve or replacement fund.
+The Required Reserve is defined as an amount equal to the lesser of (i) the average annual principal and interest requirements on the Parity Bonds or (ii) the amount determined by the Internal Revenue Code of 1986, as amended, and the regulations thereunder, as of the date of issuance of any Parity Bonds issued with the intent that interest thereon will be excludable from the gross income of the registered owners thereof for federal income tax purposes, to be a reasonably required reserve or replacement fund.